mth229/mth229.github.io/functions.md

 functions named `Area`.
 Julia will decide which to use based on the number of arguments when the function is called.
 This allows both to be used on the same line, as above.
-This usage is not common with computer languages, but is a feature of `julia` which is built around the concept of *generic* functions with multiple dispatch rules to decide which rule to call.
+This usage is not common with computer languages, but is a feature of `Julia` which is built around the concept of *generic* functions with multiple dispatch rules to decide which rule to call.